bbatsov/prelude/doc/installation.md

 ## Pinning packages

-By default, Prelude will install packages from the melpa and gnu package repositories.
-Occasionally package integration can break when upgrading packages.
+By default, Prelude will install packages from the MELPA and GNU ELPA package repositories.
+Occasionally package integration can break when upgrading packages, as the packages in the MELPA repository are all snapshot builds.
-This can be avoided by pinning packages to stable versions in other repositories.
+This can be avoided by pinning packages to stable versions in other repositories (e.g. MELPA Stable).
 To do so, copy `prelude-pinned-packages.el` from the sample directory to Prelude's root directory and adjust the [variables](https://www.gnu.org/software/emacs/manual/html_node/emacs/Package-Installation.html) inside accordingly.